jiadongdan/jiadongdan.github.io/content/softwares/_index.md

 title: Softwares
 subtitle:

+sections:
+  - block: collection
+    id: posts
     content:
-  # Page type to display.
-E.g. post, talk, publication...
-  page_type: project
+      title: Recent Posts
+      subtitle: ''
+      text: 'Check out my recent blog posts below!'
       # Choose how many pages you would like to display (0 = all pages)
       count: 5
       # Filter on criteria
       filters:
+        # The folders to display content from
+        folders:
+          - softwares
         author: ""
         category: ""
         tag: ""
+        publication_type: ""
+        featured_only: false
         exclude_featured: false
         exclude_future: false
         exclude_past: false
-    publication_type: ""
       # Choose how many pages you would like to offset by
+      # Useful if you wish to show the first item in the Featured widget
       offset: 0
-  # Page order: descending (desc) or ascending (asc) date.
-  order: desc
+      # Field to sort by, such as Date or Title
+      sort_by: 'Date'
+      sort_ascending: false
     design:
-  # Choose a view for the listings:
+      # Choose a listing view
-  #   1 = List
-  #   2 = Compact
-  #   3 = Card
-  #   4 = Citation (publication only)
-  view: 3
+      view: card
-  columns: '1'
 ---